 (B) Exclusions from regulated land-disturbing activity.
 Notwithstanding the general applicability of this chapter to all land-disturbing activity, this chapter shall not apply to the following types of land-disturbing activity:

-(1) An activity, including breeding and grazing of livestock, undertaken on agricultural land for the production of plants and animals useful to man, including but not limited to:
+(1) Activities, including the production and activities relating or incidental to the production of crops, grains, fruits, vegetables, ornamental and flowering plants, dairy, livestock, poultry, and all other forms of agriculture undertaken on agricultural land for the production of plants and animals useful to man, including, but not limited to:

 (a) Forage and sod crops, grain and feed crops, tobacco, cotton and peanuts;